Presenting problem: Insomnia and Anxiety Dreams

 Treatment modality: Hypnotherapy

-In the dreams, the client would find himself using any number of transport means which would ultimately fail: getting on a bus only to discover it was the wrong one; driving a car but suddenly not recognising the roads and realising he was lost; accepting a lift from friends only to find out they were going somewhere else.
+As the twists and turns of the dream took hold, he would find himself using a number of different transport means in his efforts to fulfill his quest, all of which would ultimately fail; jumping on a bus only to discover it was the wrong one; driving a car and getting lost; accepting a lift from friends, only to discover they were going somewhere else.

-If you would like to discuss how hypnotherapy for sleep problems can help you, get in touch in complete confidence, today.
+If you are experiencing insomnia or other sleep problems and would like to discuss how Claire can help, please get in touch, today.